What will my Research Transcripts look like – A Research Transcription Example

 Facilitator: Hello, I am the facilitator.
 My name is [de-identified].

-Interviewee: Hi, my name is [de-identified].
+Speaker: Hi, my name is [de-identified].
 I am currently living in Brisbane in [de-identified].
 I live with my sister [de-identified], who works with me at [de-identified].

 Research Transcription Example for Interview Transcripts – Files with 1 to 3 Speakers